Now Is a Really Good Time to Understand How Interest Rates Work | Wealthsimple

 Financial disruption has been coming fast and furious.
 In the midst, interest rates have been slashed to near zero.
 Here’s how to understand what that means, and what it’ll do to your mortgage, your savings account, and your investments.

 You’ve heard, no doubt, about the massive cuts to interest rates in the wake of the coronavirus outbreak.
-In mid-March, both the Federal Reserve in the United States and the Bank of Canada slashed their interest rates to near zero.
+In mid-March, the Bank of England and many other central banks globally slashed their interest rates to near zero.
 A great many people’s first impulse might be to ignore that information, since many of us aren’t in the habit of interpreting the meaning behind interest rate tweaks.
 The problem is that it turns out interest rates are really important to just about everyone, especially now.

 Actually that’s a good place to start.